Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Background and notation

-The adversarial training can learn mappings $G_S$ and $G_T$ (\ref{e: generators}) to produce outputs undistinguishable from respective sets $\textbf{S}_S$ and $\textbf{S}_T$.
-However, a network can learn to map the same set of input images to any random permutation of images in the target domain while minimizing the adversarial loss $\Lagr_{GAN}$ at the same time.
-This part of the loss alone thus does not guarantee finding the desired correspondence function even if its global minimum is found.
+The adversarial training encourages mappings $G_S$ and $G_T$ (\ref{e: generators}) to produce outputs indistinguishable from the real ones, i.~e. respective sets $\textbf{S}_S$ and $\textbf{S}_T$.
+However, minimising $\Lagr_{GAN}$ does not prevent the network from mapping the same set of input images to any permutation of images in the target domain.